billp/jira-logwork/README.md

 ## Features

- ⏱️ Create your daily work-log table using a command line wizard or an one-line command.
+ ⏱️ Create your daily work-log table using a command line wizard or an one-line command. <br />
  🎛️ Specify the **issue id** and optionally the duration and start time, and let the tool expand the time as needed to fill your daily log hours.

  ## Getting Started